 Using Google Hotel Ads is another great way for hotel marketers to increase bookings.
 You can decide what you pay for the ads, and it allows customers to find you and book with you quickly.
 This way, you don’t lose a portion of your profit to OTAs.
 That being said, you may still want to consider OTAs for sponsored ad placement, especially to increase bookings in your low season.
 Find creative ways to encourage direct bookings such as perks for your guests.

 Have A Mobile-Friendly Site

 One of the top digital marketing trends is to make sure your website is mobile-friendly.
 Many people search and surf sites from their mobile devices.
 This means that if your site doesn’t function properly on mobile, you’re missing out on traffic.
 Online travel searches and bookings can make up a considerable percentage of your sales.

 If your marketing efforts don’t include a content strategy, you aren’t taking full advantage of the traffic, and potential guests content could bring.
 Content marketing involves posting content on your social media channels and blog that stimulates interest in your hotel without directly promoting yourself.
 Still, it is essential to remember to include calls to action regularly.
 Remind readers to follow you on social media, ask followers to subscribe to your newsletter, and encourage people to book with you.

 When creating content, keep your targets in mind.
 Millennials and Gen Xers are very interested in travel and hospitality, and once they discover a brand, they like they can be very loyal.
-Don’t only focus on the experience of staying at your hotel; provide a full picture of what you can offer and what experiences travelers can have.
+Don’t only focus on the experience of staying at your hotel; provide a full picture of what you can offer and what activities travelers can have.
 If you have unique dining venues or other perks on your property, highlight those in your content as well.

 Spend Time On Social